ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 Executing this file will install the plugin to your Stream Deck.

-After placing this plugin on your Stream Deck, it is required that the `Update` button in the `Advanced Settings` menu of this button is pressed to update Youtube-dl.
-The older version of Youtube-dl bundeled with this plugin is likely outdated and is only there to allow for a easy first time update.
+After placing this plugin on your Stream Deck, it is required that the `Update` button in the `Advanced Settings` menu of this button is pressed to update yt-dlp.
+The older version of yt-dlp bundeled with this plugin is likely outdated and is only there to allow for a easy first time update.

-It is recommended that this `Update` button is pressed if downloads from Youtube/Twitch/etc stop working (check with the [Youtube-dl github](https://github.com/ytdl-org/youtube-dl)).
+It is recommended that this `Update` button is pressed if downloads from Youtube/Twitch/etc stop working (check with the [yt-dlp Github](https://github.com/yt-dlp/yt-dlp).

 # Developer Tools